PicanhaLabs/blog/_posts/backbone-and-rest-api-part2-server.md

 You just have to say that this URL will receive a parameter via **:param_name**, and get this on attribute **params** of **request**.

-After do your stuff, in this case just get data from database, you have respond to your requester.
+After doing your stuff, in this case just get data from database, you have respond to your requester.
 And this is made using the method **send** of **response**.
 Just like this:

 ```javascript
 app.get('/users', function(req, res) {